MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

 just one more test

-## Pre Realism
+## Pre Realism soft light

+look at the use of soft light before the realist movements

-looking at the soft 1930's and lens filters
+looking at the soft 1930's and lens filters and soft light's use before realism

+"Director D. W. Griffith (1875-1948) was one of the first to explore the use of cameras and lighting to help heighten the mood of a film—it often being cited that Enoch Arden, released in 1911, introduced soft lighting on faces as a technique.
+This is usually created by bouncing or diffusing the light source of a shot, ensuring there are no harsh shadows on the person or object being lit.
+Soft lighting makes a shot more appealing to a viewer and tends to be used for happier and upbeat scenes.

+From this point onwards, lighting, as we know it in cinema, became heavily stylized and rarely reflected the true reality of a situation.
+Instead, lighting acts as a visual representation of what we think certain emotions or scenarios would look like." [@ArtLightingHistory]

 "Earliest silent movies were shot in studios under glass roofs with muslin cloth stretched across, so were under soft light.
 One of the most popular lights in the silent era were Cooper-Hewitts, which were gas-discharge fixtures in tubes, a cross between a mercury vapor streetlamp and a fluorescent tube, and produced a soft light.
 Cinematographers like Charles Rosher did lovely lighting effects by mixing hard carbon arc lamps with soft Cooper-Hewitt lamps.
 So soft lighting is not a modern phenomenon."   [@mullenHistoryHardSoft2012]

+"Silent films of the 1920's used a mix of hard and soft light, and even though the load Cooper-Hewitts were discontinued once sound movies began, replaced by banks of tungsten lamps, you had a generally soft style of lighting through the 1930's, it wasn't until the late 1930's that a nearly all hard-light style emerged.
+A lot of this was just a shift in style, people got tired of the soft 30's look, which combined lower-contrast, softer lighting with diffusion on the lens." [@mullenHistoryHardSoft2012]

 "Sound killed the use of the noisy Cooper-Hewitts (as did color).
 But many 1930's movies still created soft lighting using tungsten lamps through spun glass or silks.
 By like all styles, people became tired of it and the sharper, crisper look using harder lights become the norm by the 1940's" [@mullenHistoryHardSoft2012]

-Seen in Der letzte Mann (1925) soft lighting has been around long before
+Seen in Der letzte Mann (1925) shot by Karl Freund used soft light long before Italien neo realism  soft lighting has been around long before

 \begin{figure}[H]
     \centering